2024 Kingswood by-election

-A by-election took place on 15 February 2024 in the UK Parliament constituency of Kingswood in South Gloucestershire.
-This followed the resignation of Conservative (Note: Skidmore resigned from the Conservative Party when announcing his resignation from Parliament, meaning that he was nominally an independent MP when the latter was effected) MP Chris Skidmore, in protest at the UK government's decision to issue more oil and gas licences.
-Skidmore announced his resignation on 5 January and it was effected three days later.
+A by-election for the United Kingdom parliamentary constituency of Kingswood was held on 15 February 2024, following the resignation of incumbent Conservative (Note: Skidmore resigned from the Conservative Party when announcing his resignation from Parliament, meaning that he was nominally an independent MP when the latter was effected) MP Chris Skidmore.
 The election was won by Damien Egan of the Labour Party with a 16% swing.
 The turnout was 37.1%.

+Skidmore announced his resignation on 5 January 2024 in protest at the UK government's decision to issue more oil and gas licences.
+He formally resigned as a member of Parliament three days later on 8 January.

-The by-election took place on the same day as the Wellingborough by-election, also won by Labour from the Conservatives.
+The by-election took place on the same day as the Wellingborough by-election, also gained by Labour from the Conservatives.

 Constituency

 The Kingswood constituency in South Gloucestershire had been won by the main party of government since its creation in February 1974, except for 1992.
 It voted Leave in the 2016 EU referendum by a margin of 58% to 42%.

 In the 2023 Periodic Review of Westminster constituencies, Kingswood was set to be split between three seats: North East Somerset and Hanham, Bristol North East, and Filton and Bradley Stoke.
 The new boundaries did not impact the by-election, instead taking effect at the 2024 general election.
 Egan had already been selected as the Labour candidate for Bristol North East.